Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - when you want to decrease speed but have more features

 - when you want to increase compilation speed and have fewer features

+#### What is the difference between a SDK (software development kit) and runtime in .NET Core?

+- The SDK is the "virtual machine" that hosts and runs the application and abstracts all the interaction with the operating system; the runtime usually includes documentation and other help files.

+- The runtime is the virtual machine that hosts and runs the application and abstracts all the interaction with the operating system; the SDK usually includes documentation and other help files.

+- The runtime compiles code along with the CLR; the SDK usually includes documentation and other help files.

+- The SDK compiles code along with the CLR; the runtime usually includes documentation and other help files.

+### What is the Common Type System (CTS)?

+- the component of CLR in which .NET Framework provides support for several languages since it contains a type system  that is common with all the languages

+- the component of CLI in which .NET Framework provides support for several languages since it contains a type system that  is common with all the languages

+ - the component of CLR that allows you to map the content of a file to the logical address of an application

+ - the component of CLR that enables you to run multiple versions of an application or component and CLR on the same computer at the same time

+ ### Assuming y is a value type, which is an example of boxing?

+ - y = (int)thisObject;
+ - int y = 3;
+ - y = (int)thisObject=;3;

+ - object thisObject = y;

+### What is an abstract class in .NET?

+- An abstract class provides a partial implementation for functionality and some abstract or virtual members that must be 0implemented by the inheriting entities.
+It can declare fields too.

+- An abstract class allows developers to create new classes that reuse, extend, and modify the behavior defined in other  classes.

+- An abstract class is responsible for keeping track of what is actually executing and where each executing thread is.

+- An abstract class declares a contract or behavior that implementing classes require.
+It may declare only properties,  methods, and events with no access modifiers.
+All the declared members must be implemented.

+### What is the namespace for caching information in .NET?

+- System.Data.Caching;

+ - All.System.Caching;

+ - System.Runtime.Caching; <-----CORRECT

+ - System.Compiler.Caching;

+ ### What is an interface in .NET?
+- An interface provides a partial implementation for functionality and some abstract or virtual members that must be  implemented by the inheriting entities.
+It can declare fields too.

+- An interface is responsible for keeping track of what is actually executing and where each executing thread is.

+ - An interface allows developers to create new classes that reuse, extend, and modify the behavior defined in other classes.

+ - An interface declares a contract or behavior that implementing classes require.
+It may declare only properties, methods, and events with no access modifiers.
+All the declared members must be implemented.